Feifan17/Game-of-Set-Web-App/README.md

     1. They all have the same number or have three different numbers.
     2. They all have the same shape or have three different shapes.
     3. They all have the same fill or have three different fills.
-    3. They all have the same colour or have three different colours.
+    3. They all have the same color or have three different colors.

     For example, the following cards form a set:

     1     green   stripe    diamond
     2     green   solid     diamond
     3     green   empty     diamond

     the following cards don't form a set:

     2     green   stripe    diamond
     2     green   solid     diamond
     3     green   empty     diamond